sholtomaud/blog/_posts/2011-12-30-immersion-and-schadenfreude.md

 ### Schadenfreude

-[Schadenfreude][] is a most excellent German word that [@AonTech][] pointed out to me meaning "pleasure derived from the misfortune of others".
+[Schadenfreude][] is a most excellent German word that [@ampersandy][] pointed out to me meaning "pleasure derived from the misfortune of others".
 While serious misfortune yields sympathy from our friends &mdash; there are some undesired outcomes that are just downright funny.
 Whether it be someone attempting an acrobatic stunt and failing spectacularly or coming to the realization that they've just landed on Park Place and Board Walk with hotels in the same turn &mdash;
 sometimes it's just funny.

 The Plan